shimabox/screru/README.md

   }
   ```

-  - If you want to capture when an assertion fails
+  - If you want to capture when an assertion fails.
     - ```takeCaptureWhenAssertionFails = true;```
     ```php
     class Sample extends \PHPUnit_Framework_TestCase